logicmason/Roboduel/readme.md

   - HTML5/JS Dom-node game
   - Control your robot by writing its program before the duel starts
-  - The robot continually loops through its command list
+  - The robot runs programs written in a RoboCode
   - Destroy the enemy robot before it destroys you